shiromi-basil/magic-square/README.md

 # Magic Square
-A java application to input and test if entered a two dimensional array is a magic square.
+A java application to input and test if the two dimensional array entered is a magic square.
 A simple magic square is where all the numbers in the square add to the same value across the rows, columns and diagonal.
 This application also checks if the number square is a Lo Shu magic square.
 A Lo Shu magic square is a magic square that uses only the digits 1 to 9, without repeating a digit.

 ## Getting Started